RustAudio/cpal/README.md

 1. **Download the ASIO SDK** `.zip` from [this link](https://www.steinberg.net/en/company/developers.html).
 The version as of writing this is 2.3.1.
-2. Extract the files and place the `ASIOSDK2.3.1` directory somewhere you are happy for it to stay (e.g. `~/.asio`).
+2. Extract the files and place the directory somewhere you are happy for it to stay (e.g. `~/.asio`).
-3. Assign the full path of the `ASIOSDK2.3.1` directory to the `CPAL_ASIO_DIR` environment variable.
+3. Assign the full path of the directory (that contains the `readme`, `changes`, `ASIO SDK 2.3` pdf, etc) to the `CPAL_ASIO_DIR` environment variable.
 [How to set persisting Environment Variables on Windows](https://gist.github.com/mitchmindtree/92c8e37fa80c8dddee5b94fc88d1288b#file-windows_environment_variables-md).
    The existence of the `CPAL_ASIO_DIR` environment variable determines whether or not CPAL will attempt to build the ASIO SDK and generate bindings to it.